moulahguine/moulahguine/README.md

 ---

-### 👨‍💻 About Me
+### About Me
 <img src="newone.png" alt="Struggling with JS"  width="250px" height="100%" style="float: left; margin: 0; padding: 0;:"  align="right"/>

-Hey!
 I'm a Software Engineering student who loves working on the front end of the web.
 I'm all about turning designs into functional and accessible websites.

 I'm comfortable working with: